-The creator of bitcoin / cryptocurrency is a secretive entity named Satoshi Nakamoto. some like to believe it’s a collective of people, others believe that there is an actual Satoshi who is the mastermind behind it all.
+The creator of bitcoin / cryptocurrency is a secretive entity named Satoshi Nakamoto.
+Some like to believe it’s a collective of people, and others think that there is an actual Satoshi who is the mastermind behind it all.
 The following article is intriguing, as it suggests a possibility of the true identity of Satoshi Nakamoto.
-Is it correct?
-Read on and come to your own conclusion!
+Who is right?
+Read on and come to your conclusion!

 Could it be the elusive Satoshi Nakamoto?
 EVEN AS HIS face towered 10 feet above the crowd at the Bitcoin Investor’s Conference in Las Vegas, Craig Steven Wright was, to most of the audience of crypto and finance geeks, a nobody.

 “Hold on a second, who are you?”
-Seven cut in, laughing.
+Seven cuts in, laughing.
 “Are you a computer scientist?”

 “I’m a bit of everything,” [actually bullshit] Wright responded.
 “I have a master’s in law…a master’s in statistics, a couple doctorates…”

 “How did you first learn about bitcoin?”
 Seven interrupted again as if still trying to clarify Wright’s significance.

 Wright paused for three full seconds.
 “Um.
 I’ve been involved with all this for a long time,” he stuttered.
 “I—try and stay—I keep my head down.
 Um…” He seemed to suppress a smile.
 The panel’s moderator moved on.
 And for what must have been the thousandth time in his last seven years of obscurity, Wright did not say the words WIRED’s study of Wright over the past weeks suggests he may be dying to say out loud.